coderwhity/GymEats/README.md

 Gym Eats is a Flutter application designed to help gym enthusiasts find and manage easy and nutritious recipes.
 The app uses AI-generated recipes based on available food ingredients to provide users with personalized meal suggestions.

+Usage

+*   Home Page: View and search for recipes. 🔍
+*   Recipe Details: Get detailed information about each recipe, including AI-generated suggestions. 📋
+*   Basket Page : Displays items in basket and there quantity, 🛒
+*   Item Search Page : Search item and display's information about item. 🔎

 **Prerequisites**